lobcsysinfi/EC2-dynamic-scheduling/README.md

 # EC2-dynamic-scheduling
 Project of cloud computing course.
-Scheduler dynamicly scheduls tasks to workers on EC2
+Scheduler dynamicly schedules tasks to workers on EC2